danx123/macan-explorer/README.md

 | `pypdfium2` | 4.x+ | PDF page rendering in Quick View |
 | `PySide6-Addons` | 6.x | Audio and video playback (`QtMultimedia`) |

-> All optional packages degrade gracefully.
-The application starts without any of them and shows clear in-panel messages with install instructions where a feature requires a missing package.
+> All optional packages degrade gracefully — the application starts without any of them and shows clear in-panel messages with install instructions where needed.

 ---